Magic Kingdom Park

-The Magic Kingdom park was the first of the 4 theme parks to open at Walt Disney World Resort, it captures the enchantment of fairy tales with exciting entertainment, classic attractions, beloved Disney Characters and so much more.
+The Magic Kingdom Park was the very first of the 4 theme parks to open at the Walt Disney World Resort in Orlando.
+It combines the pure enchantment of childhood fairy tales with exciting entertainment, classic attractions, beloved Disney Characters and so much more.
 At least one very full day and a comfortable pair of shoes required!
 Arrive before the gates open to get ahead of the crowds.
 The Magic Kingdom Park®is by far the busiest park so a plan of attack is essential.
-It’s shaped like a giant pizza with seven lands (slices!) and that wondrous castle in the center.
+It’s shaped like a giant pizza with seven lands (slices!) and that world famous castle in the center.

 Save Main St. USA for later in the day and head straight for the ‘mountains’ – Splash Mountain and Big Thunder Mountain in Frontierland or Space Mountain in Tomorrowland.
 Tomorrowland is also home to the hilarious Monsters, Inc. Laugh Floor – a comedy club for the whole family – where Mike from the movie is the ‘Monster of Ceremonies’.